 You can leave all other settings in their default state.

 4. Click Next: Add Storage.
 Step 4: Add Storage displays.
-This step is where you verify that you have the right volume and device, which act as the D: drive for your self-hosted application.
+Verify that you have the right volume (EBS) and device (xvdf).
+This volume acts as the D: drive for your self-hosted application.